Update: ANGLEC has received support from the UK and electricity is being restored more rapidly.

 Click here for the most up to date travel information.
 (This page will be maintained as information is released.)

 It will, of course, take many months to rebuild all of what was.
 The economy will take a hit with many big hotels (who employ a large percentage of the population) needing months to repair.
 For more ways to help Anguilla, click here.

 From all of Anguilla, thank you for your help as we rebuild.
 It is a long road, but together, we will get there.

 For the Hurricane Irma report, keep reading below.

-For most recent update (4:30pm on Sept.
-18), click here.
+For most recent update, click here.

 22 years after devastating Hurricane Luis hit Anguilla on Sept.
 5 1995, Hurricane Irma hit Barbuda and later St. Barth, St. Martin and Anguilla as a Category 5 with 185 mph winds on Sept.
 6 2017.
 Hurricane Irma is on record as one of the most powerful and catastrophic storms in history.